Ngā taraka kawe wai,

 Registering with Taumata Arowai

-All water carriers need to be registered with Taumata Arowai and provide us with a drinking water safety plan by 15 November 2022.
+All water carriers should be registered with Taumata Arowai and have provided us with a drinking water safety plan by 15 November 2022.

 If your water carrier operation was registered with the Ministry of Health immediately before 15 November 2021, your details have been automatically transferred to us and you continue to be registered.
 We'll contact you and invite you to set up an account and confirm your registration details in our online self-service portal Hinekōrako.

-If your water carrier operation was operating immediately before 15 November 2021 but was not registered with the Ministry of Health you may continue to operate but must be registered by 15 November 2022.
-We encourage you to register with us from April 2022.
+If your water carrier operation was operating immediately before 15 November 2021 but was not registered with the Ministry of Health you should have registered with Taumata Arowai by 15 November 2022.

 If you’re starting a new water carrier operation after 15 November 2021, you must register before you begin to transport drinking water.
 You can register now by filling out this online form.

 Once registered, you will need to renew your registration annually.
 You’re required to immediately notify Taumata Arowai if your registration details change.
 Once your account is set up this can be done through our online portal Hinekōrako.
 Before that, you can inform us by emailing firstname.lastname@example.org

 Your notification responsibilities

 As a drinking water supplier you must prepare for and respond to an incident that puts the safety of your drinking water supply at risk.

 Follow the guidelines on the Notify Taumata Arowai page.